Using David Allen’s Getting Things Done (GTD) method in combination with Timeular

 Guesstimating vs estimating and the meaning of time

 Joey is now able to squeeze an 11 hour workday into a more relaxed 9 hours day.
+This is one of several benefits of time tracking.

 “I re-learned the value of time and how to spend it.
 The differences between someone else’s urgent and my urgent.
 The difference between giving a ‘guesstimate’ or a fair and accurate time.
 Also, I learned that you get more done when knowing what it is you’re doing.
 There is a certain elegant order to everything and Timeular helped my find it for me.”